HoyoungChoqwe/7-DoF-Assistive-Robotic-Arm-/README.md

 - Testing calculated IK angles before applying them to the arm These calibration and safety limits were necessary because each servo and mechanical joint had a different usable motion range.

-Computer Vision:
+# Computer Vision
 The Jetson Nano was also used for the computer-vision subsystem.
 AprilTags were used to identify and localize targets within the camera view.
 The detected target position could be converted into a Cartesian command and passed to the inverse-kinematics solver.
 This supported assisted object targeting and reduced the amount of manual joint control required from the user.

-Accessible Remote Controller:
+# Accessible Remote Controller
 The remote controller was designed with accessibility as a primary requirement.
 The interface included:
 - A large joystick